Skip to main content

 The createMediaStreamTransformer method creates a TransformStream that parses the video stream into packets.

-parseVideoStreamMetadata and createMediaStreamTransformer are separate methods, because the video and audio stream has the same format, but different metadata.
+parseVideoStreamMetadata and createMediaStreamTransformer are separate methods, because createMediaStreamTransformer can also be used to parse the audio stream.

 const videoPacketStream: ReadableStream<ScrcpyMediaStreamPacket> = videoStream.pipeThrough(